-The SENDCO frequently shares advice provided for specific children to all staff and Hurst Green endeavours to continually expand their universal offer to support as many children as possible with all areas of their learning.
+Whilst children are waiting for individual support, the SENDCO frequently shares advice provided for specific children to all staff and Hurst Green endeavours to continually expand their universal offer to support as many children as possible with all areas of their learning.
+Additionally, the SENDCO can seek anonymous advice from our Educational Psychologist during waiting times.